Create C/C++ DLLs in Visual Studio

 Dynamic linking makes it easier to support applications written in different programming languages.
 Programs written in different programming languages can call the same DLL function as long as the programs follow the function's calling convention.
 The programs and the DLL function must be compatible in the following ways: the order in which the function expects its arguments to be pushed onto the stack, whether the function or the application is responsible for cleaning up the stack, and whether any arguments are passed in registers.

 Dynamic linking provides a mechanism to extend the MFC library classes.
 You can derive classes from the existing MFC classes and place them in an MFC extension DLL for use by MFC applications.

 Dynamic linking makes creation of international versions of your application easier.
-By placing locale-specific resources in a DLL, it is much easier to create international versions of an application.
+DLLs are a convenient way to supply locale-specific resources, which make it much easier to create international versions of an application.
 Instead of shipping many localized versions of your application, you can place the strings and images for each language in a separate resource DLL, and then your application can load the appropriate resources for that locale at runtime.

 A potential disadvantage to using DLLs is that the application is not self-contained; it depends on the existence of a separate DLL module that you must deploy or verify yourself as part of your installation.

 More information on how to create and use DLLs

 The following topics provide detailed information about how to create C/C++ DLLs in Visual Studio.